FurryMushroom/Quantization_work_of_DesignOrder/Experiments on Smoothquant.md

 # Smoothquant
 When referring to the github repo of smoothquant I discovered peers discussing auto GPTQ.
-That seems an approach devised earlier and also encapsulated, so I'll also conduction investigation and maybe experiment on it.
+That seems an approach devised earlier and also encapsulated, so I'll also conduct investigation and maybe experiment on it.

-Smoothquant relies on torch-int, both are repos created and maintained by mit-han-lab.
+[Smoothquant](https://github.com/mit-han-lab/smoothquant) relies on [torch-int](https://github.com/Guangxuan-Xiao/torch-int).
 Note that there are two jupyter notebook files to reproduce the experiment results, but one is already unusable, because of problems of git lfs.
-For more details see issue #33 and issue #58, of which the latter was created by me.
+For more details see [issue #33](https://github.com/mit-han-lab/smoothquant/issues/33) and issue [issue #58](https://github.com/mit-han-lab/smoothquant/issues/58) of the smoothquant repo, of which the latter was created by me.

 The configuration and compilation of torch-int seem to be what's really challenging for me student with developing knowledge and capabilities.